biobakery/ppanini/readme.md

 #SAMPLES SAMPLE_X SAMPLE_Y
 ```

-Each NICHE corresponds to the type of sample i.e. Human Stool, Skin, Soil, Rainforest etc.
+Each NICHE corresponds to the type of sample e.g. Human Stool, Skin, Leaf, Rainforest etc.

-This data is used to calculate the alpha- and beta- prevalence of the gene centroids i.e. prevalence within a specific niche and/or prevalence across different niches
+This data is used to calculate the alpha- and beta- prevalence of the gene centroids i.e. prevalence within a specific niche and/or prevalence across different niches.
 In absence of niche data, only alpha-prevalence is calculated.

 * ``--output-folder``: folder containing all the output files
 * ``--gene-catalog``: File containing the entire genes catalog for the metagenomic niche (**REQUIRED** if uc file not provided)